Child Custody

 When children struggle with changing environments, it's important for parents to limit the number of exchanges they have to endure, allowing the children to spend longer periods of time with both parents.
 Alternatively, the parents might want to consider establishing a single home for the child with one parent and offering the other parent regular and frequent visitation rights.

-Day-to-Day Schedules
+Establishing Day-to-Day Schedules for Your Child

 Another important consideration involves your child's daily schedule.
 It's excellent, for example, to schedule exchanges at a time when your child is already engaged in a daily transition.
 You might pick up your child immediately after school, or after daycare, and this is when the "parental exchange" takes place.
 In addition to making transitions for your child easier, this kind of exchange may also be easier for you, since you won't have to interact directly with the other parent.